pdjr-signalk/pdjr-skplugin-devantech/README.md

 ## Description

-This plugin implements a control interface for multi-channel relay modules manufactured by the UK company Devantech and includes support for devices that are operated over USB, WiFi and wired Ethernet.
+This plugin implements a control interface for multi-channel relay modules manufactured by the UK company Devantech including support for devices that are operated over USB, WiFi and wired Ethernet.

-This plugin offers two distinct services.
+The plugin offers two distinct services.

-Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a connected module in a meaningful way, perhaps including the device location, product code, serial-number, etc. and relay channels to be described in terms of their function or application.
+Firstly, it provides a mechanism for decorating Signal K's data hierarchy with user supplied meta-data that documents a connected module in a meaningful way and which allows relay channels to be described in terms of their function or application.

-Secondly, the plugin installs a PUT handler on each defined relay output channel, supporting state change operations within Signal K and allowing PUT operations on switch bank relay channels to be translated into relay module operating commands which are sent to the associated device.
+Secondly, the plugin installs a handler on each defined relay output channel that translates Signal K state changes into relay module operating commands.

 Devantech Ltd kindly supported the development of this plugin by making one of its relay devices available to the author for evaluation and